World Braille Day

-On January 4, Blind Low Vision NZ is celebrating World Braille Day to raise awareness for the importance of Braille.
+On the 4th of January, Blind Low Vision NZ celebrates World Braille Day to raise awareness for the importance of Braille.
 The universally-accepted language of raised dots gives blind, deafblind and low vision adults and children independence and equal access to written communications.

 World Braille Day celebrates the birthday of Louis Braille, the creator of Braille born in France in 1809.
 At the age of three, Louis had an accident and lost his sight.
 He began developing the language at age 12, and by 15 he had developed Braille, based on a note-taking system that French soldiers used to communicate in the dark.